Pageboy/notes/docs/eBookProduction/Editing inside the ePUB package.md

 It really depends on the software tools that you have.

-I tend to use Atom as the text editor, and once you have unpacked the ePub (using the script just described), then you can drag the complete folder onto the Atom app, and this will then become a project that you can edit.
+I tend to use ~~Atom~~ vscode as the text editor, and once you have unpacked the ePub (using the script just described), then you can drag the complete folder onto the Atom app, and this will then become a project that you can edit.

 The ePub package open for editing with Atom